-Provision is made for students who need to re-sit GCSE English or maths.
+Provision is made for students who need to re-sit GCSE English and maths.

 The 2020-21 Curriculum

 Year 7 and 8

 All Lower Secondary subjects are offered.
 French is compulsory for all and students are allocated to a second language.
 A small group of students will be identified for whom 2 languages may not be the best option and they will join a ‘Core Plus’ group benefitting from additional support in literacy and numeracy.
 This group is identified during the first half term of school by the English and maths faculties following diagnostic assessment.
 From half term onwards, this group do French only and in the second language time have extra numeracy and literacy support and, in some cases, access to wider intervention programmes.